ParanoidAditya/Shopify-Backend-Challenge-W2019/README.md

 - Creating an order (See controller, mixing asynchronous and synchronous logic with `hacks` in place which will make any js dev hate me)
 - Deleting a Shop, Order or Product will leave the data associated with them in the other tables intact.
 Example: deleting a shop will leave all its orders and products still in the DB with a shopId: `null`
+    - The k8s batch cronjob comes in handy to clean this up/re-seed the DB with the demo data.

 Things that dont work
 - Updating an order, I did not have enough time on hand to implement this

-By no means the API is perfect, but I really enjoyed working on this challenge, especially the yet-unexplored sql part
+By no means the API is perfect, but I really enjoyed working on this challenge, especially the personally-yet-unexplored sql part